AM5800/self_drifing_car/vehicle_detection/readme.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+I used [SVM](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/vehicle_classifier.py#L26) as classifier.
-For classifier I used [HOG, color histogram and spatial binning features](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/classify.py#L35).
-Total number of features is *2580*
+Next I selected [HOG, color histogram and spatial binning features](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/classify.py#L35) as input features(Total number of features is *2580*), then I [normalized](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/vehicle_classifier.py#L41) data.
+And finally I [fed it to the SVM](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/vehicle_classifier.py#L44)

-[CombiningImageFeatureExtractor](https://github.com/AM5800/self_driving_car/blob/master/vehicle_detection/classify.py#L35) class allows me to combine any feature extractors in various combinations.
-And again, I estimated feature extractors' efficiency through validation error.
-Hog alone gives 97-98% accuracy.
+I experimented a lot with different feature extractors.
+Grayscale hog alone gives 97-98% accuracy.
+By adding other mentioned features I was able to achieve 99% accuracy on validation dataset

 ###Sliding Window Search